 Insurance Fraud is attempting to locate these subjects in reference to outstanding warrants.
-The Division of Insurance Fraud is the law enforcement arm that investigates all types of insurance fraud and insurance agent crimes.
+The Bureau of Insurance Fraud is the law enforcement arm that investigates all types of insurance fraud.

 The Division of Consumer Services helps consumers make informed insurance and financial decisions.
 Our dedicated and experienced staff are trained in the 26 different categories of insurance.
 Consumer assistance and protection is our mission.

 The Florida PALM Project will ultimately lead to the replacement of FLAIR and CMS with an updated enterprise resource planning system (ERP).

 Holocaust survivors and their families in Florida are being assessed an international wire transfer fee on each payment the survivor receives.
 In partnership with financial institutions in Florida, CFO Atwater has taken action to have the wire transfer fee waived.
 Fee waiver forms are available for Holocaust survivors to send to their financial institution.